 [Laughs] I think The Guard and Tinker, Tailor, Soldier, Spy are those type of films you find new details on repeat viewings.
 While reading those scripts or even seeing those films, do you constantly make new discoveries, as well?

 It’s those things that usually ring the alarm bells in your head, that you’re dealing with something a little bit different.
 Certainly, with The Guard, that made me howl all the way through.
 I just thought it was dark, wicked, and funny.
 When we came to play it, there was no movement away from the original script, because John was the writer and the director, so he wouldn’t let you change anything.
-With this, I could just see it was all in the play, the nuance of the whole thing.
-Tomas adapted a lot of it.
-It was a joy coming into work because even though you felt you had a handle with what you were studying at home, when you got on the set, he would change things, and that was always exciting.
+With this, I could just see it was all in the play, with the nuance of the whole thing.

 If I read correctly, he would usually only do two or three takes.
 Was it a very disciplined form of acting on set?

 Yeah, I love doing that.
 That’s my perfect number, in a way.
 One take gets you used to it and gets you started.
 The second one corrects the mistake of the first one.
 The third take is when you’re flying a little bit and have now had a couple of gos at it.
-Beyond that, I find you’re then starting to repeat things and adjusting things for the sake of it; that’s exactly the way I like to work.
+Beyond that, I find you’re then starting to repeat things and adjusting things for the sake of it.
 The first take is usually the best, because that’s the first moment you come to it.
 Endless and endless takes, I’m not really sure what that’s for.

 Do you recall the most amount of takes you’ve ever had to do?